 From Downtown Italian: Recipes Inspired by Italy, Created in New York's West Village by Joe Campanale, Gabriel Thompson, and Katherine Thompson, Andrews McMeel Publishing, LLC.

-- 1 1/2 tablespoons minced fresh hot chili (red finger or red jalapeño)
+1 1/2 tablespoons minced fresh hot chile (red finger or red jalapeño)

 To cook the fregola, bring a large pot of water to a boil.
 Season generously with salt.
 Taste the water and make sure that it tastes salty.
 Boil the fregola, stirring occasionally, until al dente, 8 to 10 minutes, depending on the size of the fregola.
 Drain thoroughly.